2023-08-09 16:00:18

 The concern of tourism stakeholders

 These infrastructures built by the mining company for a total budget of 5 million euros will then be transferred to Sapco, a public company for the development and promotion of the coasts and tourist areas in Senegal, which will be responsible for finding the operators.
-“We did a first round with the owners of the current lodges because they already know the tourist circuits and are connected with the tours.operators »explains Kurek.
+“We did a first round with the owners of the current lodges because they already know the tourist circuits and are connected with the tours.–operators »explains Kurek.

-But the tourist actors still have concerns about the methods of attribution of the management of the place.
-“For the moment, there is not much built”observes Abdou Ba, manager of the Desert Camp, after visiting the construction site of the GCO oasis.
+But the tourist actors still have concerns regarding the methods of attribution of the management of the place.
+“For the moment, there is not much built”observes Abdou Ba, manager of the Desert Camp, following visiting the construction site of the GCO oasis.
 “It’s luxurious, there will be a swimming pool, but that’s not what we want.
 We would like to receive compensation to launch our own project on another land”, continues the tourism professional.
 Negotiations are still underway to assess the amount of compensation distributed to tourism businesses.

 A few meters from the edge of the basin where the gigantic concentration factory turns, there are always small white houses in front of which colored laundry is drying.
 These inhabitants did not follow the relocation of the village of Thiokhmat, which is on the way from the mine to the Lompoul desert.